 SALGA Labour Law Seminar

-Under the theme ‘Advancing an Effective Labour Relations System that Promotes Compliance and Good Governance’ SALGA hosted the inaugural Local Government Labour Law Seminar on 23 March 2018 in Boksburg.
+Under the theme ‘Advancing an Effective Labour Relations System that Promotes Compliance and Good Governance’ SALGA hosted the inaugural Local Government Labour Law Seminar in March this year.

 One of the objectives of the seminar was to create an enabling environment for effective advocacy and constituency immersion on SALGA programmes and interventions in the arena of employment/labour law and labour relations management.